-where $Shi{jt}$ corresponds to the number of shifts in facility j in year t, $Sta{jt}$ accounts for the number of stations available (in each shift) and $Pat{jt}$ is the number of patients attending facility j in year t.
+where $Shi{jt}$ corresponds to the number of shifts in facility j in year t, $Sta{jt}$ accounts for the number of stations available (in each shift) and $Pat{jt}$ is the number of patients attending facility j in year t. $Qua{jt}$ are the quality scores constructed based on the risk-adjustment model.

 The number of patients enters the mean utility both to account for patients' (dis)taste for a crowded facility and to control for possible choice set restrictions (i.e. the facility turning away patients due to being full) (Eliason, 2022).
 However, the number of patients in a facility is obviously endogenous to desirable unobserved facility characteristics.
-Hence, I estimate equation 2 by Instrumental Variables (IV) instrumenting for $Pat{jt}$ .
+Hence, I estimate equation 2 by Instrumental Variables (IV) instrumenting for $Pat{it}$ .